 This is a significant step toward modern management of the Institute, which follows the century-old heritage of the original Dzongsar Institute in Tibet, established by Jamyang Khyentse Wangpo and Jamyang Khyentse Chökyi Lodrö.
 Khenpo Kunga Wangchuk, who has been the principal for almost 20 years, has been in one-year retreat since January 2006.
 Under the present principal, Khenpo Jamyang Lösel, the new management committee consists of ten senior khenpos whose responsibilities are broadly divided into four primary areas: student union and environment; financial control and future development; receptions and national and international relations; and education and academic development.
 The Institute also appointed a new secretary, Tashi Wandue, a former Dzongsar Institute student who recently graduated from Varanasi University, to assist Khenpo and the management committee, and to act as liaison with sponsors like Khyentse Foundation.
 Several ground-breaking events took place at the Institute during the spring.

-- English Program.
+English Program.
 The Institute has a 13-year study program.
 Students concentrate on traditional Buddhist philosophy for the first 7 years.
 English was introduced to the curriculum this year, and a program on Hindi will soon be offered to senior students.
-Read about Pema Maya’s experience teaching the first class of this new generation of monastic students on page X.
+Read about Pema Maya’s experience teaching the first class of this new generation of monastic students.

-- Health and Lifestyle.
+Health and Lifestyle.
 Also during the spring, the Institute opened the on-campus medical clinic to meet the health care and hygiene needs of over 500 students and teachers.
-(See the story on page X.) Computer skills courses have also been introduced, and Nikhil Kashyap, a computer engineer, will visit the Institute this summer to assess their computer needs and to train a number of monks in computer operations and maintenance.
+Computer skills courses have also been introduced, and Nikhil Kashyap, a computer engineer, will visit the Institute this summer to assess their computer needs and to train a number of monks in computer operations and maintenance.